justincast22/Justin-Repo/README.md

 # My Personal Repo
-This is just a repository for all my projects that I would have or wouldn't have on  my resume.
+This is just a repository for all my projects.
 Just to have all my programs in one space.